 These kinds of loans are not insured by the federal government, but they are still required to follow guidelines set by the Federal National Mortgage Association—a.k.a.
 Fannie Mae and Freddie Mac.

-If you live in North Carolina, South Carolina, or Virginia, and you’re looking for a flexible and affordable conventional loan,* look no further than your local First Bank.
+If you live in North Carolina or South Carolina and are looking for a flexible and affordable conventional loan,* look no further than your local First Bank.
 We offer both adjustable-rate and fixed-rate mortgages with a range of features and benefits that are sure to fit your specific financial needs.

 This kind of mortgage loan changes periodically depending on shifts in the corresponding financial index associated with the loan.

 No matter which kind of conventional loan you’re interested in, we’re confident that our knowledgeable loan officers will be able to find the best fit for you.
-Contact us for a free personal mortgage consultation with one of our experts by filling out this online form today.
+Contact us for a free personal mortgage consultation with one of our experts.

 *Loans subject to credit approval.